anandojha/qmrebind/docs/tutorial1_hsp90.rst

   python ~/qmrebind/qmrebind/run_qmrebind_amber.py hsp90_compound3.pdb hsp90_compound3.parm7 -L BSM -Q -1

-Notice that we had to specify that the QM2 region has a charge of -1.
+Notice that we had to specify that the QM2 region has a charge of -1 using the '-Q' argument.
 This is because of a deprotonated aspartate close to the inhibitor in the crystal structure.

 References
 ----------